Family Food on the Table

 1. Scrub the potatoes and poke each potato 5-6 times with a fork – I do it a few times on each side.
 Place potatoes directly onto the microwave plate.

 3. When the time is up, get a towel or oven mitt and gently squeeze the sides of the potato.
-If it gives without resistance and starts to open up, it’s ready.
+If it gives without resistance and starts to open up, it's ready.
 If it still seems a bit firm, microwave for another minute at a time until tender.
-If your potatoes are different sizes, remove the ones that are tender and continue cooking only the ones that need additional time.
+If your potatoes are different sizes, remove the ones that are tender from the microwave and continue cooking only the potatoes that need additional time.

 4. Carefully cut open your potato, add your favorite toppings and enjoy!